New Hope in Madison County, Alabama — The American South (East South Central)

 Excerpt from Ohio State University "The History Of the 12th Indiana Cavalry."

 — Submitted July 9, 2015, by Mark Hilton of Montgomery, Alabama.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 19, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 468 times since then and 11 times this year.
+It was originally submitted on January 19, 2014, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 768 times since then and 92 times this year.
 Photos: 1, 2, 3. submitted on January 19, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.